Edison Preparatory School

 Thomas Edison Preparatory School is a public school located in midtown Tulsa, Oklahoma, United States, serving students from 6th grade to 12th grade.
 It is a part of Tulsa Public Schools.

 Overview

 The school was recently ranked by Newsweek as the #467 best high school in the nation, #2 in Tulsa, and #3 in Oklahoma.

 In 2005, 92 percent of Edison seniors graduated.

 Edison has more than 30 clubs and organizations for the estimated 2,220 students enrolled.

 The school recently became a "Program of Choice" (replacing the former program, "Magnet Schools").

 The school offers a wide variety of classes including three foreign languages (French, Spanish, Chinese).
-They also offer classes in Music, Leadership, and Drama.
+It also offers classes in Music, Leadership, and Drama.

-The school opened in 1956 on a 44 acre lot on 41st street between Harvard and Lewis.
+The school opened in 1956 on a 44 acre lot on 41st Street between Harvard and Lewis.

 Extracurricular activities

 Extracurricular activities include marching band and choir, which have made it to the finals at contests such as Oologah and Bixby.